oac-tree/oac-tree/doc/corevariables.rst

 File Variable
 -------------

-This Variable type defines variable that will read and write values from a file.
+This Variable type defines a variable that will read and write values from a file.

+A file variable does not impose extra type constraints during assignment.
+It does however inherit the constraints from the underlying `AnyValue`, such as immutable element types for arrays.

 Attributes: